isabeldevr/isabeldevr/README.md

 👯 I’m looking to collaborate on any fun projects that come up!

-☁️ Favourite quote:  "One day there won’t be female leaders.
+🍕  Food for thought: "One day there won’t be female leaders.
 There will just be leaders" - Sheryl Sandberg

 📫 How to reach me isabel.valenzuelarivero@gmail.com